-A psychoanalytic psychotherapist, counsellor and experienced mental health professional in London Bridge, Southwark and Waterloo with 8 years experience working with people suffering from a variety of problems, coming from a variety of backgrounds.
+A psychoanalytic psychotherapist, counsellor and experienced mental health professional in London Bridge, Southwark and Waterloo with a decade of experience working with people suffering from a variety of problems, coming from a variety of backgrounds.

 Where do we start?
 On first meeting we start by thinking in detail about what you want to come and talk about and find out more about it.
-The initial part of the work is usually speaking about the problem in as much detail as possible, even if you feel the problem is unclear.
+The initial part of the work is usually speaking about this in as much detail as possible, even if you feel the problem is unclear.
 From here we need to begin thinking things through and asking those unasked questions - kindly, bravely, with space and time.
 It is hard to say how long someone will need because everyone needs to go at a different pace.
 Sometimes it is productive to set a time limit, sometimes not.

 Psychotherapy is a space to...